BTS Part 2 — How Seven Boys Moved the World: The Rise

 The Love Yourself World Tour brought BTS to:

-• The Rose Bowl, Pasadena — sold out.
-First Korean act to sell out the Rose Bowl.
+- The Rose Bowl, Pasadena — two sold-out shows, drawing roughly 113,000 combined attendees.
+The first Korean act to sell out the Rose Bowl.

 📍 Milestone: “Dynamite” — Billboard Hot 100 #1 (August 2020)